PLx Pharma (NASDAQ:PLXP) Shares Gap Up After Analyst Upgrade

-Separately, Zacks Investment Research raised PLx Pharma from a “sell” rating to a “hold” rating in a research report on Tuesday, January 5th.
+Separately, Zacks Investment Research upgraded shares of PLx Pharma from a “sell” rating to a “hold” rating in a report on Tuesday, January 5th.

-An institutional investor recently bought a new position in PLx Pharma stock.
-Credit Suisse AG purchased a new position in shares of PLx Pharma Inc. (NASDAQ:PLXP) in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund purchased 27,394 shares of the biotechnology company’s stock, valued at approximately $151,000.
-Credit Suisse AG owned 0.30% of PLx Pharma as of its most recent filing with the Securities and Exchange Commission.
-22.46% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently bought a new stake in PLx Pharma stock.
+Credit Suisse AG acquired a new position in PLx Pharma Inc. (NASDAQ:PLXP) in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor acquired 27,394 shares of the biotechnology company’s stock, valued at approximately $151,000.
+Credit Suisse AG owned approximately 0.30% of PLx Pharma at the end of the most recent quarter.
+22.46% of the stock is owned by hedge funds and other institutional investors.

 PLx Pharma Inc, a late-stage specialty pharmaceutical company, focuses on developing the PLxGuard delivery system to provide various products in the United States.
 The company's lead product candidates are Vazalore 325 mg and Vazalore 81 mg, which are formulations of aspirin that use the PLxGuard delivery system to reduce novel gastrointestinal (GI) side effects while providing antiplatelet effectiveness for cardiovascular disease prevention and treatment.